urostripunovic/share-recipes-now-backend/public/Backend.md

 These are the routes that will be roughly implemented some will be in steps while others is one API call.
-- Redo the comment table to ensure that the comments reset for each post and that they have a unique key with their recipe (maybe)
+- Redo the comment table to ensure that the comments reset for each post and that they have a unique key with their recipe, test it out as well
+- One to let users add a ingredient **admin auth?**
+- Change all end points to routes with their corresponding database calls to functions for readability and testing.
 - One for the user to update their recipes, RecipeIngredient, Instruction and Recipe
 - One to create the recipe of a user_id with title, description, difficulty, dish_image The next step are the following to fill up the recipe: